mightywomble/hareverseproxy/README.md

 **For users with no programming experience, it is STRONGLY RECOMMENDED to use existing, secure, and robust system administration tools like Webmin or a dedicated HAProxy management solution.
 This document is for informational purposes only, detailing the complexities and security considerations if one were to build a custom solution from scratch.**

+** DONT USE THIS IN A PRODUCTION ENVIRONMENT IT IS A PROOF OF CONCEPT BUT I THOUGHT THE CODE MIGHT BE WORTH SHARING.
+THIS IS NOT SECURE **
 ---

 ## Project Overview